matthew-monaco/matthew-monaco.github.io/list-of-works.md

 ### Stray (2022)

-&nbsp 20 musicians.
+&nbsp; 20 musicians.
 23’.
 Premiered by l'Orchestre des lauréats du Conservatoire (CNSMDP), Jean Deroyer.

 ### And to think that night would not exist (2019)